marina-dot-jpg/guestbook/README.md

 # Guestbook
-A guestbook application that allows users to sign in and create their own guestbooks.
+ A guestbook application that allows users to sign up and create their own guestbooks.